 This easy no bake white Christmas recipe is a delicious update on a classic Aussie dessert.
 With white chocolate, crunchy cereal and tangy red cranberries, it makes a pretty addition to any Christmas dessert table and fantastic homemade Christmas gifts.

 This Australian white Christmas recipe is a modern update on this classic festive slice.
 White Christmas is traditionally made with copha aka vegetable shortening and dried fruit such as sultanas.
 It is sometimes made with a mix of vegetable shortening and white chocolate.

 In this version I have replaced the vegetable shortening with white chocolate for an easier yummier slice.
 I have replaced the sultanas with delicious dried cranberries for an extra pop of festive color and in my opinion cranberries taste better than sultanas!
 This recipe is very adaptable and you can swap and replace some of the ingredients as you like.
 Just watch the ratio of white chocolate to other ingredients or it won't stick together and will be crumbly.

 However you make in this delicious white Christmas it makes a great addition to your Christmas slices.

 White chocolate: I use cheap white chocolate melts in this recipe and they worked just fine.
 You can use more expensive white chocolate if you prefer or experiment with flavored white chocolate.

 Dried cranberries: give a wonderful pop of color in this recipe and they are delicious.
-Traditionally white Christmas is made with sultanas which are a more economically option.
-You can substitute half or all the dried cranberries with sultanas, currents or other dried fruit if you prefer.
+Traditionally white Christmas is made with sultanas which are a more economical option.
+You can substitute half or all the dried cranberries with sultanas, currants or other dried fruit if you prefer.